k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

 * Embedding vector dimension
   * The Vector DB table schema definition includes the vector dimension.
 This must match the chosen embedding model.
   * Higher embedding dimensionality improves accuracy at increased computational cost.
-Tune dimension size based on model choice and performance constraints.
+Adjust the dimension size according to your model choice and performance constraints.
-* Search results return row identifiers and a distance score.
-Typical meaningful distances are around 0.4 to 0.6; values below 0.6 are often good matches.
+* Search results return row identifiers along with a distance score.
+Typical meaningful distances are around 0.4–0.6; values below 0.6 are usually considered good matches.
-* To enable updating the vector DB content, with a controlled and tracked capabilities, use the Pipeline for the ingestion process.
+* To enable updating the vector DB content, with controlled and tracked capabilities, use the pipeline for the ingestion process.
 For example:
   * Have a suite for each of the steps, where each can contain one or more cases.
-  * When several documents are indexed into the same table, processing each can be handled by a separated case (have a loop on a directory and have cases built dynamically) so that each can be tracked.
+  * When several documents are indexed into the same table, each can be processed in a separate case (have a loop on a directory and have cases built dynamically) so that each can be tracked.
   * Use different pipelines or different suites for each table.